-Foreign Minister Dr AK Abdul Momen has requested the US lawmakers to persuade Myanmar in all possible ways to create a safe and secure environment in Rakhine State and take back all the forcibly displaced Myanmar nationals to their place of origin.
+He requested the US lawmakers to persuade Myanmar in all possible ways to create a safe and secure environment in Rakhine State and take back all the forcibly displaced Myanmar nationals temporarily staying in Bangladesh to their homeland in Myanmar.

-The US lawmakers commended Bangladesh’s generosity in hosting this huge number of Rohingyas and said that they would continue their efforts in this regard, according to Bangladesh Embassy in Washington.
+The US lawmakers commended Bangladesh’s generosity in hosting this huge number of Rohingyas and said that they would continue their efforts in this regard.

-Ambassador of Bangladesh to the United States Mohammad Ziauddin and senior officials from the Ministry of Foreign Affairs and Embassy of Bangladesh in Washington D.C. were present in the meetings.
+Mahbubul Alam Hanif, Member of Parliament, M Shahidul Islam, Ambassador of Bangladesh to the United States, Shabbir Ahmad Chowdhury, Secretary (West) of the Ministry of foreign Affairs and officials of Bangladesh Embassy in Washington D.C. were present in the meetings.